11 gong-worthy facts about 'The Gong Show'

 Image: Everett Collection

-This announcement got us reminiscing about the original program, which debuted in 1976 and was hosted by Barris.
+This revival got us reminiscing about the original program, which debuted in 1976 and was hosted by Barris.
 The Gong Show was ridiculously entertaining to watch, even if it did produce some great talent.

 Here are 11 things you never knew about the amateur talent show.
 And no, we didn't forget about the "Popsicle Twins."